gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 ### Access to database operations

 The psibase plugin host provides a `wasi:keyvalue` interface for plugins to use.
-However, the wasi-keyvalue interface [proposal](https://github.com/WebAssembly/wasi-keyvalue) is still in stage 2 of standardization, and therefore the implementation provided by the host is subject to change.
+However, the wasi-keyvalue interface [proposal](https://github.com/WebAssembly/wasi-keyvalue) is still early in the standardization process, and therefore the implementation provided by the host is subject to change.

 For more stable interactions with the database, a plugin should import the `clientdata` plugin, which is a wrapper around the host's `wasi:keyvalue` interface.